About Us

 Core Values

-• We believe that love is one of the most powerful tools we have.
-Therefore everything that we do must be motivated by a love for God, each other, and the people that we serve.
+• Motivated by Love: We believe that love is one of the most powerful tools we have.
+Therefore, everything we do must be motivated by a love for God, each other, and the people we get to serve.

-• Creative dreaming will guide the development and implementation of solutions to the complex challenges facing the world around us.
+• Cultivating Innovation: Creative dreaming will guide the development and implementation of solutions to the complex challenges facing the world around us.
 Strategy will focus on the needs of individuals, families, and communities in which we serve.
-Co-creation with the Lord through prayer and seeking His insights will play an integral role in our ability to remain innovative..
+Co-creation with God through prayer and seeking His insights will play an integral role in our ability to remain innovative as an industry thought leader.

 History of Set Free Alaska